nmdavies/causal_inf_course/README.md

 The second lecture describes how to define an instrumental variable and how to run an instrumental variable analysis.

-The video of the first lecture is <a href="https://ntnu.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=b19c2912-54a6-4867-ac0d-ac7000915914">here</a>.
+The video of the second lecture is <a href="https://ntnu.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=b19c2912-54a6-4867-ac0d-ac7000915914">here</a>.

 The presentation for the second lecture is <a href="https://github.com/nmdavies/causal_inf_course/raw/main/lecture_2_principals_of_iv_analysis.pptx">here</a>.

 I've posted <a href="https://github.com/nmdavies/causal_inf_course/raw/main/iv_practical_2020_nmd_201106.docx">a short tutorial</a>  with <a href="https://github.com/nmdavies/causal_inf_course/blob/raw/iv_practical_2020.dta">datasets</a> and an example <a href="https://github.com/nmdavies/causal_inf_course/blob/main/reg_1_code_iv_practical.do">script</a> here.
 I've provided Stata code, but I would be very happy to provide R code as well if people would like.

+<b>Lecture 3: Instrumental variable estimation</b>

+The third lecture describes how to use instrumental variable estimators including non-linear models, and causal risk and odds-ratios, two-sample and fixed effects models.

+The presentation for the second lecture is <a href="https://github.com/nmdavies/causal_inf_course/raw/main/lecture_3_estimation_using_ivs.pptx">here</a>.

+I've posted <a href="https://github.com/nmdavies/causal_inf_course/raw/main/cr_1_estimators.do">a script</a> which uses simulations to illustrate each of hte methods I talk about in the lecture.
+I've provided Stata code, but I would be very happy to provide R code as well if people would like.

-The video of the second lecture will be posted <a href="https://ntnu.cloud.panopto.eu/Panopto/Pages/tba">here</a>.
+The video of the third lecture will be posted <a href="https://ntnu.cloud.panopto.eu/Panopto/Pages/TBA">here</a>.

 Please send comments and suggestions to <p><a href="mailto:neil.davies@bristol.ac.uk">neil.davies@bristol.ac.uk</a></p>.